Name-less-King/Name-less-King.github.io/_pages/about.md

 ---
 About Me
 ======
--I am currently a undergraduate student in School of Data Science, Fudan University.
+* I am currently a undergraduate student in School of Data Science, Fudan University.
 My research interest lies in High-dimensional Data Modeling, Theoretical Machine Learning and Stochastic Optimization.

--Now I am under the supervision of [Prof. Xuening Zhu](https://xueningzhu.github.io) in School of Data Science, Fudan University.
+* Now I am under the supervision of [Prof. Xuening Zhu](https://xueningzhu.github.io) in School of Data Science, Fudan University.
 We are currently working on Sparse Covariance Regression.